For those that are downvoting this based on vibes, please feel free to get recent view counts that prove me wrong.

 To op below: I'm now rate limited, so I can't reply directly.

-A drug a real life substance that is designed to alter human chemistry.
-Cannabis, Caffine, MDMA, DMT all alter your brain chemistry organically.
-You cannot compare one or the other to something that is man-made digital.
-You can however compare the effects of something that is organically designed to that of something is digital.
+You cannot compare one or to something that is man-made digital.
+You can however compare the effects of a substance that is organically designed to that of something is digital.
 The relation of effects of TikTok to Heroin are very similar.

 Social media is being designed as a digital service to alter human chemistry.
-It works why do you think the world is in utter shit?
+It works, why do you think the world is in utter shit?
 Why do you think social enterprises pay big bucks to exploit the human psyche by hiring sociologists/psychologists?

 The TikTok icon on mobile devices is strategically designed to manipulate and trigger a response.